-- Mulch- A layer of wood chips, dry leaves, straw, hay, or other material placed on the surface of the soil around plants to retain moisture, prevent weeds from growing, hold the soil in place, and to aid plant growth. - Multifamily housing development- For the purposes of establishing facilities for the collection or storage of source separated recyclable materials in new multifamily housing developments, "multifamily housing development" means a building containing three (3) or more dwelling units occupied or intended to be occupied by persons living independently of each other, or a group of such buildings. - Municipal Agency- The Planning Board, Zoning Board of Adjustment or Township Council or any other agency created by or responsible to the municipality when acting pursuant to N.J.S.A.
-40:55D-1 et seq. - Municipal Engineer- A professional engineer, licensed by the State of New Jersey, and appointed by the Township Manager to represent the Township's engineering interests.
-See Planning Board Engineer. - Municipal Planner- A professional planner, licensed by the State of New Jersey, and appointed by the Township Manager to represent the Township's planning interests.
-See Planning Board Planner. - Neighborhood- An area of the community with characteristics that distinguish it from other community areas and which may include distinct ethnic or economic characteristics, schools, or social clubs, or boundaries defined by physical barriers such as major highways and railroads or natural features such as rivers.
+- Mulch A layer of wood chips, dry leaves, straw, hay, or other material placed on the surface of the soil around plants to retain moisture, prevent weeds from growing, hold the soil in place, and to aid plant growth. - Multifamily housing development- For the purposes of establishing facilities for the collection or storage of source separated recyclable materials in new multifamily housing developments, "multifamily housing development" means a building containing three (3) or more dwelling units occupied or intended to be occupied by persons living independently of each other, or a group of such buildings. - Municipal Agency- The Planning Board, Zoning Board of Adjustment or Township Council or any other agency created by or responsible to the municipality when acting pursuant to N.J.S.A.
+40:55D-1 et seq . - Municipal Engineer- A professional engineer, licensed by the State of New Jersey, and appointed by the Township Manager to represent the Township's engineering interests.
+See Planning Board Engineer. - Municipal Housing Liaison A municipal employee annually appointed by resolution of the governing body, responsible for the tracking and reporting of affordable housing units to the appropriate authorities and parties in addition to other affordable housing duties that may be assigned by the Township Manager.
+[Ord.
+O.13.20, 10/19/20] - Municipal Planner- A professional planner, licensed by the State of New Jersey, and appointed by the Township Manager to represent the Township's planning interests; Township Planner.
+See Planning Board Planner. - Municipality The Township of Deptford.
+[Ord.
+O.6.20, 4/19/20] - Neighborhood- An area of the community with characteristics that distinguish it from other community areas and which may include distinct ethnic or economic characteristics, schools, or social clubs, or boundaries defined by physical barriers such as major highways and railroads or natural features such as rivers.